bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 2.4.
 Governance Requirements
 The BC Tenure and Resource Stewardship Branch (TRSB) updates and manages this credential governance framework.

 Legislation and regulations govern the disposition, administration and management of petroleum and natural gas.
-These can be found in the [BC Petroleum and Natural Gas Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01).
+These can be found in the [BC Petroleum and Natural Gas Act (PNG Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01).

 ## 2.5.
 Business Requirements